 In conclusion, when cooking frozen vegetables, it’s important to choose the right cookware.
 Non-stick cookware will help prevent your vegetables from becoming soggy and is easy to clean, while stainless steel cookware ensures even cooking without sacrificing durability.
 By selecting the right cookware, you can enjoy perfectly cooked frozen vegetables every time.

-See also How to cook broad beans
+See also How to cook a farm fresh turkey

 Cooking Methods